keystonejs/prisma-day-2021-workshop/README.md

 ## TL;DR
 `<T>(a: T)` is a type safe replacement for `(a: any)`, because we need to trap the awkward `undefined` cases at build time.

+wrap_any.ts has the sole role of wrapping types that cant be deduced for some reason.
+It has proved to be a very practical way of localising `any` issues.

 `any` issues: